worldamazing/plan/docs/overview.md

 ### Global Initiatives: Building an Amazing Future
 At the heart of the GI lies a series of transformative initiatives designed to empower, uplift, and unify humanity.
 Each initiative seeks to address core aspects of life, offering a comprehensive path toward a more just, innovative, and joyful world.

-1. **Peoples Department: Redefining Community Relations**: Transforming traditional law enforcement into community-centric support, with proactive engagement and a focus on conflict resolution through understanding.
-1. **Global Safety and Preparedness**: A unified global approach to emergency services, integrating local and global capabilities to handle disasters, defense, and humanitarian aid seamlessly.
-1. **Innovative Work and Community Services**: Developing community-driven innovation hubs, digital access initiatives, and intergenerational programs to foster collaboration and solve local and global challenges.
-1. **Reducing Traffic and Transforming Urban Spaces**: Revolutionizing urban mobility and repurposing roads into green, communal spaces that support both humans and urban wildlife.
 1. **Global Manufacturing Department (GMD)**: Centralized, sustainable manufacturing systems that meet the diverse needs of global citizens while reducing environmental impact and promoting self-sufficiency.
 1. **Global Eating Department (GED)**: Ensuring every fridge, pantry, and belly is full through vibrant, sustainable urban markets that provide everyday eating needs, promote zero-waste, and foster community connections.
 1. **Delicious Eating Department (DED)**: Bringing culinary creativity and deliciousness to life by unifying the global dining scene, offering diverse and elevated food experiences within a sustainable, innovative dining network.
 1. **The Department of Fun (DoF)**: Ensuring joy is a central part of life, with interactive experiences, festivals, and playful initiatives that integrate creativity, well-being, and global community bonding.
+1. **Peoples Department (PD): Redefining Community Relations**: Shifting away from traditional law enforcement models, the GIPD focuses on proactive community engagement, conflict resolution, and addressing the root causes of criminality.
+As crime becomes obsolete in a GI world, these roles will naturally evolve into emergency response and broader community relations, ensuring continued care and support for all members.
+1. **Global Safety and Preparedness**: A unified global approach to emergency services, integrating local and global capabilities to handle disasters, defense, and humanitarian aid seamlessly.
+1. **Innovative Work and Community Services**: Developing community-driven innovation hubs, digital access initiatives, and intergenerational programs to foster collaboration and solve local and global challenges.
+1. **Reducing Traffic and Transforming Urban Spaces**: Revolutionizing urban mobility and repurposing roads into green, communal spaces that support both humans and urban wildlife.
 1. **Additional Inititiaves**: A yearly world pizza party, adventure vehicles for personal use, urban wildlife tracking, setting global cultural norms, reducing redundant work through automation, and much more.

 For a deeper dive into these initiatives, visit the [GI Initiatives](https://github.com/whomanatee/plan/blob/main/docs/initiatives.md) document.